About Orange Krush

 At 13 years old Ben picked up his Dad’s bass and was playing along to records by artists like Stanley Clark and Marcus Miller.
 In high school Ben was invited to play in the marching band drum line where he developed his love for drumming, which eventually equalled his love of bass.

 Ben went to Appalachian State University where he received his undergraduate music degree in percussion where he participated in Jazz ensembles, orchestras, and musical theater productions.
 While at ASU, Ben continued studying bass with Charlotte area bassist Ron Brendle.

-Since moving to the Asheville area in 1998, Ben has been playing as a freelance bassist and drummer with a variety of groups including the Asheville Horns, Bayou Diesel, Nuevo Montuno Salsa Orchestra, David Zoll trio, Asheville Jazz Orchestra, and many more.
-He can currently be seen as a house bassist (6 years) at the Tuesday night funk jam at the Asheville Music Hall, as well as the house drummer (7 years) for Thursday night’s jazz jam at Barleys.
+Since moving to the Asheville area in 1998, Ben has been playing as a freelance bassist and drummer with a variety of groups including the Asheville Horns, Bayou Diesel, Nuevo Montuno Salsa Orchestra, David Zoll trio, Asheville Jazz Orchestra, and more.
+He can currently be seen as a house bassist (10 years) at the Tuesday night funk jam at the Asheville Music Hall, as well as the house drummer (7 years) for Thursday night’s jazz jam at Barleys.